Pader, Uganda: Overview

 Pader sprang up in 2000, the same year that Pader District was formed.
 The town soon became a center of foreign relief agencies assisting the civilian population affected by the Lord's Resistance Army insurgency.
 While over US$2 million has been poured into this effort, there is little to show for it because of corruption, poor planning, poor implementation, poor follow up, poor management, lack of accountability, and a hands-off approach by many of the donor agencies.

 Population

 The 2002 national census estimated the population of the town at about 8,700.
 The Uganda Bureau of Statistics (UBOS) estimated the population at 12,800 in 2010.
 In 2011, UBOS estimated the mid-year population at 13,500.
-In August 2014, the national population census enumerated the population of the town at 14,080.
+The 2014 census enumerated the population of the town at 14,080.

 In 2015, the population of the town was projected at 13,500.
 In 2020, the mid-year population of Pader Town was projected at 14,800.
 It was calculated that the population of the town increased at an average annual rate of 1.9 percent, between 2015 and 2020.